dmgolembiowski/RustyKitchen/README.md

 # RustyKitchen

-Resume reading on page 451/593
+Resume reading on page 458/593
 <br></br>
-Chapter 17
 <br></br>

 To do:
++ Continue working through /Blog/blog/src/lib.rs
 + Create a program that intentionally creates a memory cycle!

 + ++ Find examples of situations where the three rules of deref coercion are demonstrated (maybe create some)